 Make sure you take some extra blankets and have some activities planned e.g. walking, parks, eating, skiiing, etc etc, so you can keep active.

 Other than that, enjoy!
-The roads will be a lot quieter and the season will be yours to explore :) almost 6 years ago
+The roads will be a lot quieter and the season will be yours to explore :) over 8 years ago

 We are from the North Island of NZ and have our own camper with 2 children.
 Having experienced both summer and winter touring, I can say with certainty that summer is certainly easier.
 But if you are prepared, then 1 week in a campervan over winter can be a great adventure.